 ANXIETY AND SPORTS LITERATURE REVIEW

 Anxiety and its effect on sports performance remain an area of high interest among researchers.
 Anxiety is defined as an aversive emotional experience that develops during potentially threatening situations.
-Both coaches and sports psychologists are concerned about the ability of the athletes to maintain proper emotions before and during competition which is one of the factors that contribute to the successful sports performance.
+Both coaches and sports psychologists are concerned about the ability of the athletes to maintain proper emotions before and during competition which is one of the factors that contribute to successful sports performance.
 Sporting competitions are considered as situations that elicit heightened levels of anxiety.
-According to Martens, Vealey, and Burton, (1990), anxiety is said to be multidimensional, it constitutes two main components: Cognitive anxiety and somatic anxiety.
+According to Martens, Vealey, and Burton, (1990), anxiety is multidimensional and constitutes two main components: Cognitive anxiety and somatic anxiety.

 Causes of Sport Anxiety

-Anxiety can cause several aspects in sports, it can lead to discontinuation of sports activity, impaired performance or less pressure during the sports.
+Anxiety can cause several outcomes in sports: discontinuation of sports activity and impaired performance or less pressure during the sports.
 Amrhein, Barkhoff, and Heiby (2016) conducted a study on ocean surfers to identify whether there is a relationship between spirituality, depression, and anxiety among ocean surfers.
-They found out that that surfers report fewer symptoms of anxiety and depression compared to other normative groups.
+They found that surfers report fewer symptoms of anxiety and depression compared to other normative groups.
 In addition, the authors found that greater spirituality is associated with less depression and more surfing experience.
 This is an indication that sports activities are likely to lead to lower levels of depression, particularly for the surfers.

 Other researchers have found that there is a high relationship between sports performance and anxiety.
 It is obvious athletes are likely to experience injuries during their sporting activities which may lead to an immediate disruption of the athlete’s normal life.
 The injuries affect their physical health and also their psychological well-being leading to depression, anxiety, and low self-esteem.
 (Wiese-Bjornstal, 2010).